Omar-Alaa-Elzanaty/Datastructure/README.md

 # Datastructure
-## Refernce for implementation for Stack / Queue / Linkedlist / Tree / BST
+## Reference for implementation of Stack / Queue / Linkedlist / Tree / BST